WA Seattle WA Zone Forecast

 and Ocean Shores

-the 60s.
-Southeast wind to 10 mph with gusts to 20 mph increasing
+Highs in the upper 50s to mid 60s.
+Southeast wind to 10 mph

-quarter to a half inch possible.
+half inch possible.
 Lows in the lower to mid 50s.

-South wind 15 to 25 mph becoming southwest 10 to 20 mph after
+South wind

 .FRIDAY...Mostly sunny.
 A slight chance of showers in the

 morning.
 Highs in the 60s.
-West wind to 10 mph becoming northwest
+Northwest wind to 10 mph increasing to

 TEMPERATURE / PRECIPITATION